Mr-Kheswa/Smart_Cart/README.md

 # Smart_Cart
-A simple content based product recommender that suggests similar products using product metadata and cosine similarity.
-This approach, models each product as a feature vector (category, tags, description) and uses cosine similarity to find items closest to a user's liked product.
+A very small content based Artificial Intelligency application recommender named Smart Cart, it is a minimal content based product recommender.
+It models each product with two features which are **tags** which will be based on set of keywords and **description** based on short texts.
+Recommendations combine Jaccard similarity on tags with cosine similarity on **Term frequency - inverse document frequency** TF-IDF descriptions & combined score ranks recommendations.